Culture of Bangladesh: Eid ul-Azha

 Eid ul-Azha or Bakri Eid is the second most important religious festival.
 The celebration of this festival is similar to Eid ul-Fitr in many ways.
-The only big difference is the Kurbani or sacrifice of domestic animals.
+The only big difference is the kurbani or sacrifice of domestic animals.
 Numerous temporary marketplaces of different sizes called hat operate in the big cities for sale of Qurbani animals (usually cows, goats, and sheep).
 In the morning on the Eid day, immediately after the prayer, affluent people thank God for the animal and then sacrifice it.
 Less affluent people also take part in the festivity by visiting houses of the affluent who are taking part in kurbani.
 After the kurbani, a large portion of the meat is given to the poor people and to the relatives and neighbors.
 Although the religious doctrine allows the sacrifice anytime over a period of three days starting from the Eid day, most people prefer to perform the ritual on the first day of Eid.
 However, the public holiday spans over three to four days.
 Many people from the big cities go to their ancestral houses and homes in the villages to share the joy of the festival with friends and relatives.
+Various agricultural products, traditional handicrafts, toys, cosmetics, as well as various kinds of food and sweets are sold in front of mosques and other public places.